Towards Efficient Medical Reasoning with Minimal Fine-Tuning Data: Introduction

-In this paper, we propose a plug-and-play data selection strategy, \textit{\textbf{D}ifficulty-\textbf{I}nfluence \textbf{Q}uadrant} \textbf{(DIQ)}, which prioritizes samples in the “high-difficulty–high-influence” quadrant to balance complex clinical reasoning with substantial gradient influence, enabling efficient medical reasoning with minimal fine-tuning data.
-Specifically, the \textit{Difficulty score} for each medical sample is obtained from a classifier that is constructed by fine-tuning BiomedBERT \cite{biomedbert} on medical questions collected from multiple medical QA datasets and assesses the complexity of knowledge and reasoning on a 5-point Likert scale.
-Meanwhile, the \textit{Influence score} quantifies the expected impact of each instance on model improvement, efficiently calculated by aggregating first-order gradient dot products between training and validation samples across tasks and epochs.
+In this paper, we propose a simple yet effective data selection strategy for textual medical reasoning, \textit{\textbf{D}ifficulty-\textbf{I}nfluence \textbf{Q}uadrant} \textbf{(DIQ)}, which prioritizes samples in the \textit{high-difficulty-high-influence} quadrant to balance complex clinical reasoning with substantial influence score, to enable efficient medical reasoning with minimal data.
+Specifically, the \textit{Difficulty} for each medical sample is obtained from a classifier constructed by fine-tuning BiomedBERT \cite{biomedbert} on medical questions collected from multiple medical QA datasets and assesses the complexity of \textit{knowledge} and \textit{reasoning} on a 5-point Likert scale.
+Meanwhile, the \textit{Influence} quantifies the expected impact of each instance on model improvement, efficiently calculated by aggregating first-order gradient dot products between training and validation samples across tasks and epochs.
 This lightweight approach enables scalable influence approximation while avoiding the high computational cost of traditional methods.
-Based on these scores, our selection strategy proceeds in the order of $\mathcal{Q}_1$, $\mathcal{Q}_2$, $\mathcal{Q}_3$ and $\mathcal{Q}_4$ as defined in Fig.~\ref{fig:intro} (a), to ensure that the selected subset maximally balances the complexity of reasoning and the utility of training.
+Based on these two scores, our selection strategy proceeds in the order of $\mathcal{Q}_1$, $\mathcal{Q}_2$, $\mathcal{Q}_3$ and $\mathcal{Q}_4$ as defined in Fig.~\ref{fig:intro} (a), to ensure that the selected subset maximally balances the complexity of reasoning and the utility of training.